marmelab/ra-supabase/packages/ra-supabase/README.md

 export default App;
 ```

-This generates an admin app with working CRUD for all resources.
+This generates a dataProvider, and authProvider, and an admin app with working CRUD for all resources.

 ![Demo](./assets/demo.png)

 The generated admin is fully functional:

 - All public tables are listed in the sidebar
-- Lists are sortable and paginated
+- Lists are paginated, sortable, and filterable
 - Creating, editing, and deleting records is possible
 - Forms use the correct input component based on the field type
 - Relationships are displayed as links in show views and as autocomplete inputs in edit views